 both chips, adult on right

-Juvenile Northern Parulas have extremely high-pitched, short chips (July, ME).
+Juvenile Northern Parulas have extremely high-pitched chips (July, ME).

 Juvenile Common Yellowthroats have a location call similar to the chip of adults (July, PA).